CyberCeptor/COMP1531-22T1-Seams-Assignment/assumptions.md

 - standups continue even if the user who started it has left the channel/dm or has been removed from the channel/dm or has been removed from Seams
 - standup messages cannot be empty, an input error is raised
+- standup messages are sent even if the user's token is invalidated

+message.py
+- messages are still sent later even if the user's token is invalidated
+- messages are still sent later even if the user has left the dm or channel